Joe S. Vásquez

-Joe Steve Vásquez (born July 9, 1957) is an American Catholic prelate who has served as Archbishop of Galveston–Houston since 2025.
+Joe Steve Vásquez (born July 9, 1957) is an American Catholic prelate serving as Archbishop of Galveston–Houston since 2025.
 He previously served as Bishop of Austin from 2010 to 2025 and as apostolic administrator of the Diocese of Tyler from 2023 to 2024.
-He was as auxiliary bishop for the Archdiocese of Galveston-Houston from 2001 to 2010.
+He was an auxiliary bishop of Galveston-Houston from 2001 to 2010.

 Biography

-Joe Vásquez, who is of Mexican American descent, was born on July 9, 1957, in Stamford, Texas, to Juan (b.
+Joe Steve Vásquez was born on July 9, 1957, in Stamford, Texas, to Juan (b.
 1933) and Elvira Vásquez (d.
 2005).
+He is a third generation Mexican American.
 His grandparents were migrant workers from Guanajuato in central Mexico.
 His father dropped out of school in the second grade to support his family and later served in the US military during the Korean War.
-He later made a living as a mechanic, while his wife worked as a seamstress.
-The oldest of six children, Joe Vásquez has three brothers, Robert, Samuel, and James; and two sisters, Cynthia and Consuelo.
+He later made a living as a mechanic, while his mother worked as a seamstress.
+The oldest of six children, Vásquez has three brothers, Robert, Samuel, and James; and two sisters, Cynthia and Consuelo.

-Vásquez attended public schools in Stamford and Abilene, Texas.
-As a teenager he was active in his parish youth group, participating in summer mission trips to Cuernavaca where he became acquainted with the religious life of poor communities.
+Vásquez attended public schools in Stamford and Abilene.
+As a teenager, he was active in his parish youth group, participating in summer mission trips to Cuernavaca where he became acquainted with the religious life of poor communities.
 From 1976 to 1980, he studied at St. Mary Seminary and the University of St. Thomas, both in Houston, obtaining his Bachelor of Theology degree.
 As a seminarian he spent his summers working alongside his brothers in the cotton fields near Abilene.
 He furthered his studies at the Pontifical North American College and Pontifical Gregorian University in Rome from 1980 to 1985, earning a licenciate in theology from the Gregorian.